bionlproc/Raredis/README.md

 !tar -zxvf Pre-trained-BioGPT.tgz
 ```

-if the above URL doesn't work, (sometimes public access error), try running below code to copy the BioGPT model from google drive to google colab
+if the above URL doesn't work, (sometimes public access error), try running the below code to copy the BioGPT model from your Google Drive to Google Collab
 ```
 os.chdir("/content/BioGPT/")
 os.mkdir("checkpoints")